znuny/Znuny4OTRS-EnhancedProxySupport/doc/en/config.md

 # URLs/Hosts which should bypass the proxy server

-"WebUserAgent::NoProxy" can be configured via Admin-Interface -> SysConfig -> Framework -> Core::WebUserAgent.
+"WebUserAgent::NoProxy" can be configured via Admin-Interface -> SysConfig -> Core -> WebUserAgent.

 # Name of the UserAgent

-"WebUserAgent::UserAgent" via  Admin-Interface -> SysConfig -> Framework -> Core::WebUserAgent changeable.
+"WebUserAgent::UserAgent" via  Admin-Interface -> SysConfig -> Core -> WebUserAgent changeable.